About

 3 of those things are true.
 Which ones?
 Well, it's your task to find out.

-“Textures, definitely touch is the sense that I enjoy the most, and mine is very sharp.
+When asked what ignites her curiosity, she answers: “Textures, definitely touch is the sense that I enjoy the most, and mine is very sharp.
 I like to feel the world through my hands, I am always touching everything.
 Anything that can be touched makes me curious.”